Joy879/Word-Embeddings-in-NLP/Homework1/README.md

 Use cases
 * sigmoid function is used for _binary classification_
 * softmax is used for _multiclass classification_

-Both functions give outputs in terms of probabilities.
+Both functions give outputs in terms of probabilities

 * For softmax the _sum of all probabilities has to be 1_.
 And when using it for multiclass classification, the class to be selecetd will have a higher probability than other classes.
 * For sigmoid the _sum of probabilities does not have to be one_.